2hYan9/Learning-Linux-Binary-Analysis-EXP/README.md

 brk(NULL)                               = 0x560a33c61000
 /* ignore this system call */
 arch_prctl(0x3001 /* ARCH_??? */, 0x7ffd10578a20) = -1 EINVAL (Invalid argument)
-/* prepare for preload, but there didn't require for preload */ access("/etc/ld.so.preload", R_OK)      = -1 ENOENT (No such file or directory) /* allocate memory for FS register */ mmap(NULL, 8192 /*0x2000*/, PROT_READ|PROT_WRITE, MAP_PRIVATE|MAP_ANONYMOUS, -1, 0) = 0x7f25771e4000
+/* check for preload, but there didn't require for preload */ access("/etc/ld.so.preload", R_OK)      = -1 ENOENT (No such file or directory) /* allocate memory for FS register */ mmap(NULL, 8192 /*0x2000*/, PROT_READ|PROT_WRITE, MAP_PRIVATE|MAP_ANONYMOUS, -1, 0) = 0x7f25771e4000